Fullchee/learning-linux/linux.md

+### TODO: Try copying /home/my-username
+This will copy everything associated with that user

 # TODO: Figure out how to sync prezto if you don't already have it installed

 ### Programs for Linux to Install (Linux)